Go to main content

 See More Templates

-• A free meeting agenda template for getting your group on board with a new idea.
+• A free meeting agenda template for designing the relationship with your new group or team.
 MS Word and online formats.
-Includes a 9-page detailed instruction guide.
+Includes a 16-page detailed instruction guide.

-• A free meeting agenda template for building alignment around a proposal or plan.
+• A free meeting agenda template for running a successful project retrospective.
 MS Word and online formats.
-Includes an 11-page detailed instruction guide.
+Includes a 16-page detailed instruction guide.